Yassinefahmi/Startup/README.md

 ```

 ### Create a controller
-The controllers can be found under directory `app/Controllers`.
+The controllers can be found in directory `app/Controllers`.
 The authentication controllers are included as default
-and can be adjusted.
-The controllers are always an expanding of class `app/General/Controller.php`.
+and can be adjusted anytime.
+The controllers should always extend class `app/General/Controller.php`.
-If you want to return a view from the method, you can use the function `view()` from the object that accepts a path and parameters
+If you want to return a view from a method, you can use the function `view()` from the object that accepts a path and parameters
 which is by default an empty array.

-#### Make method index return view `home.php`:
+#### Load view `home.php`:
 ```php
 public function index(): array|string
 {